Csm352/Reinforcement-Learning-mine-scheduler-with-stockpiling/README.md

 - `y_axis_len`
 - `z_axis_len`

-Strongly recommended optional columns:
+Recommended optional columns:

 - `precedence index`
 - `adjacent index`

-If `precedence index` or `adjacent index` are missing, the script will initialize them as empty lists.
+If `precedence index` or `adjacent index` are missing, the script will initialize them as empty lists and determine precedence blocks and adjancency by clustering.

 ---